Human Centered Design Group

 Hi!
-The Human Interfaces Group is part of the Operations Laboratory(Ops Lab) at NASA Jet Propulsion Laboratory in Pasadena, California.
+The Human Centered Design Group is part of the Operations Laboratory(Ops Lab) at NASA Jet Propulsion Laboratory in Pasadena, California.
 Our mission is to create natural user interfaces in support of NASA space exploration missions.
 We also conduct future research to create new modes of human-robotic interaction.

 Future Robotic Interfaces

 Robotic spacecraft will play a critical role in the future of space exploration.
 Increasing the efficiency of their operation will allow for a more rapid exploration of the solar system.
 Efficiency is inherently limited by the time delay induced by the distance between operator and spacecraft.
 Traditional control systems become unpredictable and unresponsive in the presence of time delay.
 Our system decreases perceived time delay by allowing the user to control the spacecraft at a predicted future state.
 By predicting and displaying a range of expected future states, safe operation is possible within the modeled uncertainty of the spacecrafts' behavior.
 Work includes the RAPID, a Default-Tolerant Networking protocol.

 Curiosity is a multi-billion dollar robot pushing the forefront of human knowledge on another planet.
 We can’t physically repair the robot, so we must rely on software to operate the robot safely and efficiently.
 The time delay of sending signals millions of miles makes realtime operations impossible; instead we must plan ahead and send up a large batch of commands once per day.
 Additionally, the robot is a large and complex creature with data and power limitations as well as many instruments, not all of which can be operated in parallel with each other.
 The Curiosity mission operations interface combines image browsing, high-level planning and low-level commanding and validation all in one tightly-integrated tool.